What is a bushfire?

 What can I do to help?

-If you’re worried about the recent bushfires in Australia, there’s lots you can do to help the people and wildlife affected:
+If you’re worried about bushfires, there’s lots you can do to help the people and wildlife affected:

 – Consider raising money for a charity.
 You could hold a bake sale or do a sponsored walk to drum up donations: